DANCING PANDAS

 Each group of the tribe consists of about 200 people.
 Overall there are 70,000 to 100,000 members of the Mundari Tribe.

-Where are the Mundari?
+Where are the Mundari People?

 The Mundari’s main homeland is in the Nile Valley approximately 75 kilometres north of Juba, the capital of South Sudan.
 South Sudan gained it’s independence in 2011, after 2 decades of violent civil war.
 It is considered the youngest country in the world.